Early Years Foundation Stage

 We have many policies and procedures at Margaret McMillan Primary School.
 Please ask if there is a specific policy that you are interested in; these are available on request.

 If your child in not collected from school, we will try to contact you on all of the telephone numbers that you have provided school with.
 It is important that you inform us if you change your telephone number.
-If we can’t get hold of you will we telephone social services.
+If we can’t get hold of you will we telephone social services (Department of Children’s Services).

 If your child goes missing. we will alert members of staff and look for them.
 We will inform a member of the senior management team and contact you.
 If your child has not been found, we will telephone the police.